The silence of people who know better has often allowed serious harm to continue.

 The conditions under which atrocities, injustices, and serious institutional failures persist are almost never conditions where everyone who participates is malicious.
 They are conditions where the malicious few are surrounded by the compliant many: people who disapprove, who know something is wrong, who would prefer that things were otherwise, but who do not speak or act because the cost of speaking feels too high.

-The case for moral courage begins with objective reality: silence is not neutral when harm is happening.
-It changes incentives, protects the person doing wrong, and leaves the cost with the person being harmed.
-The golden rule asks whether you would want other people to remain comfortable and quiet if you were the one being mistreated.
+Silence changes a room.
+When harm is happening, silence is not neutral: it changes incentives, protects the person doing wrong, and leaves the cost with the person being harmed.
+Role reversal asks whether you would want other people to remain comfortable and quiet if you were the one being mistreated.
 If not, then integrity sometimes requires accepting a cost to say the true thing, defend the vulnerable person, or stop participating in the wrong.

 Silence Is a Choice